dletorey/rebuild/src/leets/imagine.md

 Imagine being a Prime Minister, Home Secretary, Foreign Secretary and letting this happen.

-Imagine funding from foreign powers being more important that this.
+Imagine funding from foreign powers being more important than this.

 ## Heba Muraisi